Emergency Medical Services (EMS)

 Textbooks to consider reading

 There are no required texts to read prior to fellowship.
 Some considerations include the seminal texts and papers in EMS that may offer some background on the specialty.
 One of those foundational papers is the EMS Agenda for the Future.
 The NHTSA website contains links to many others.
-The NAEMSP publishes what is considered the core textbook for EMS medicine: Cone’s (2015) Emergency Medical Services: Clinical Practice and Systems Oversight.
+The National Association of EMS Physicians (NAEMSP) publishes what is considered the core textbook for EMS medicine: Cone’s (2021) Emergency Medical Services: Clinical Practice and Systems Oversight, 3rd ed.
 NAEMSP also advocates for some additional reading materials that may be used as references.
-Certainly, you should be familiar with all of these materials by the end of fellowship and before taking the board exam.
+Certainly, you should be familiar with all these materials by the end of fellowship and before taking the board exam.
 Thus, it doesn’t hurt to start reading them before beginning your fellowship.

 Important skills to practice while in residency to prepare for fellowship